Richard759/fETSmcs/README.md

 Usage
 -----

-This part introduces how to use the model in our working paper to predict an appropriate ETS model for targeted series.
+This part introduces how to use the method from our working paper to predict an appropriate ETS model for a given series.

 ``` r
 # Packages we need.